tgoelles/cookiecutter_science/{{ cookiecutter.repo_name }}/README.md

 make data
 ```

-You can also mount an external hardrive D by the line below to devcontainer.json
+Or you can mount a folder with data to the container.
+For this you need to add the following line to devcontainer.json

 ```
-"mounts": ["source=d,target=/{{ cookiecutter.project_name }}/data/1raw/ssd,type=bind,consistency=cached"
+"mounts": ["source=WHEVEVER_YOUR_DATA_IS,target=/{{ cookiecutter.project_name }}/data/1raw/,type=bind,consistency=cached"
 ```

+WHEVEVER_YOUR_DATA_IS is the path to the data on the host machine like /home/user/data which is them mapped to the target paht in the container under data/1raw

 ## More info